jonhue/cv/cv.md

 [jonas.huebotter@gmail.com](mailto:jonas.huebotter@gmail.com) | [https://jonhue.github.io](https://jonhue.github.io)

 I am an undergraduate student in computer science at the Technical University of Munich.
-My interests are the formal verification, the design and analysis of algorithm, and the semantics of programming languages.
+My interests are formal verification, the design and analysis of algorithms, and the semantics of programming languages.
-Additionally, I am particularly interested in the spreading of open-source to more areas of application.
+Additionally, I am particularly interested in the spreading of core open-source concepts to more areas.

 [Statement of Interest](statement_of_interest)